 To protect your saw blades and prevent injuries, slip plastic sliding bars for report covers over the business end of the saw.
 These come in a package of twenty and can easily be cut to fit nearly any blade.

-Speaking of pros who store things under their seats: Do you have a mess of tools and supplies kicking around under the backseat of your extended or crew-cab pickup?
-Then you should check out the Du-Ha under-seat organizer (prices and size vary by truck model).
-Installation was a breeze—we just slid it into place and snapped the buckles around the seat brackets (so it wouldn’t go anywhere in a crash).
-Then we loaded it with tools.
-We especially liked the padded slotted dividers for our 4-foot level.
-Du-Ha makes organizers to fit almost all extended and crew cabs and you can pick a color to match your interior.
+Do you have a mess of tools and supplies kicking around under the backseat of your pickup?
+Then check out the Du-Ha under-seat organizer (prices and size vary by truck model).
+Installation is a breeze— just slide it into place and snap the buckles around the seat brackets to lock it in place.

 Organize your wrenches in your toolbox by stringing them onto a large carabiner.
 It will keep your wrenches together and make them portable and easy to spot.